runningcode/fladle/docs/configuration.md

 In the above example, the configuration is inherited from the outer fladle config but with the repeatTests property set to 100.
 Running `runFlankRepeateOneHundred` will execute this custom configuration.

 ### smartFlankGcsPath
-Shard Android tests by time using historical run data.
+The cloud storage location for historical test runs.
+This must be set in order to use smart sharding.
 The amount of shards used is set by `maxTestShards`.
+The bucket (such as `flank_data` in the example) must already exist in order for it to be used.

 === "Groovy"
     ``` groovy
-    smartFlankGcsPath = 'gs://tmp_flank/tmp/JUnitReport.xml'
+    smartFlankGcsPath = 'gs://flank_data/results/JUnitReport.xml'
     ```
 === "Kotlin"
     ``` kotlin
-    smartFlankGcsPath.set("gs://tmp_flank/tmp/JUnitReport.xml")
+    smartFlankGcsPath.set("gs://flank_data/results/JUnitReport.xml")
     ```

 ### resultsHistoryName